Last updated December 9th, 2018.

 Begin in the center of the page and spread out the ideas from that central point in a logical manner.
 For each main point, draw a curved line spreading out from the central bubble.
 Label the line with a 1- or 2-key phrase.
 Branch out with thinner lines labeled with finer details as you spread out.
 Use colors: make mind maps more interesting and, thus, easier to remember.

 Simply follow a particular main idea outward from the center to see more notes on it.
 Follow further sub-ideas from there to explore details of the main concept.
 There’s no need to look through all the notes on the sheet, since you can see directly to details of the items you want to study.

-An issue with mind maps is that they’re minimalist in terms of recording facts: they’re not super efficient in terms of recording huge amounts of data.
-It’s nice for connecting different concepts.
+An issue with mind maps is that they are minimalist in terms of recording facts and details.
+But they are nice for connecting different concepts.

 Digital Trends highlights some popular mind-mapping software: Bloomfire, MindMeister, Mind Vector, iThoughts, IdeaFlip, MindNode 2, MindMup 2, SimpleMind, Mindomo, and Coggle.

 Review, edit and organize your notes after class, although you should still understand the material when taking the notes initially.
 Possibly, keep two notebooks – one for rough draft, and one for a final draft of your notes.
 Neatness doesn’t count for your notes during class.